danrauch/arduino-cerea-remote-control/README.md

 ## About Cerea

-[Cerea](https://www.cereagps.com/) is a Spain-based company which offers an agricultural GPS auto-steer system for Windows, which is also called Cerea.
+[Cerea](https://www.cereagps.com/) is an agricultural GPS auto-steer system for Windows, developed by a Spain-based company called SOLUCIONES TECNOLOGICAS CEREA.

 It uses serial communication to exchange command sequences, which allow to remote control the system from any device with a serial interface.
 The following commands were reverse engineered, so no guarantee!